Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 - Some API changes (e.g. AUTO CDC replacing APPLY CHANGES) are being encouraged in Lakeflow Declarative Pipelines.

-## Difference between Databricks DLT (Delta Live Tables) and Workflows.
+## Difference between Databricks Lakeflow Declarative Pipelines and Workflows.

 They’re both orchestration/automation tools in Databricks, but they serve different purposes:

-### Delta Live Tables (DLT)
+### Lakeflow Declarative Pipelines

 What it is: A framework for declarative data pipelines.
-Instead of writing procedural ETL jobs, you define what tables you want and how they are derived, and DLT manages the execution.
+Instead of writing procedural ETL jobs, you define what tables you want and how they are derived, and pipelines manages the execution.

-When you create a Delta Live Tables (DLT) pipeline, you define your transformations in SQL or Python (via PySpark).
+When you create a Lakeflow Declarative Pipelines, you define your transformations in SQL or Python (via PySpark).

 Main focus: Data pipeline development and reliability.